rustyrazorblade/cassandra/doc/source/operating/backups.rst

  [ec2-user@ip-10-0-2-238 backups]$ ls -l total 0

-Next, add a row of data to table ``t`` that we created.
+Next, add a row of data to table ``t`` that we created:

 ::

  cqlsh:cqlkeyspace> INSERT INTO t (id, k, v) VALUES (0, 0, 'val0');

-Run the ``nodetool flush`` command to flush table data.
+Run the ``nodetool flush`` command to flush table data:

 ::

  [ec2-user@ip-10-0-2-238 ~]$ nodetool flush cqlkeyspace t

-List the files and directories in the ``backups`` directory and SSTable files for an incremental backup get listed.
+List the files and directories in the ``backups`` directory and SSTable files for an incremental backup get listed:

 ::